djcard/boxlang-docs/boxlang-language/null-and-nothingness.md

 ## Full-Null Support

-Please note that full null support is **NOT** the default in BoxLang.
-Meaning you will not be able to use the `null` keyword until it is activated or get real `null` values from databases or external services.
+Full null support is the default in BoxLang, meaning you can use the `null` keyword and get real `null` values from databases or external services.
+Note that `null` is a reserved word so can't be used for variable names.

+Note that if you are using the compat module then full null support is disabled unless you change the module settings for compat to enable it.
+You can do this programmatically via the `Application.bx` file, which can be used when building web applications.
+You can learn more [about it here](../boxlang-framework/applicationbx.md).
 In reality, you still could simulate `null` without full null support, and sometimes you get an empty string, sometimes a full Java `null`.
 So basically, the nonfull null support is a partial null support, which makes it hard for developers. **So as a rule of thumb, we always recommend checking for nullness no matter WHAT!**

-Eventually, this flag should default to true, in our opinion, and offer full-null support out of the box.

-Ok, back to activating full-null support.
-You can do this in the admin or programmatically via the `Application.bx` file, which can be used when building web applications.
-You can learn more [about it here](../boxlang-framework/applicationbx.md)

 {% code title="Application.bx" %}
 ```java